 Peabody LAUNCHPad helps students and recent alumni forge successful careers.
 We hire student workers to assist with our Musician Referral Program, coordinate career advising appointments, aid students seeking career advice, and facilitate community engagement initiatives.
 Student workers also staff our reception desk and receive training so that they can guide other students in the preparation of professional materials.

 Applicants must demonstrate excellent written and oral communication skills in English, be experienced with Microsoft Office programs, possess enthusiasm for learning about the music industry, and be passionate about helping others.
-Applicants must have work study awards.
-Graduate students preferred.
-To apply, verify with the Financial Aid Office that you have a work study award; then, email your resume to PCSManager@jhu.edu stating in the body of your email why you want to work with LAUNCHPad.
+Graduate students preferred; applicants must have work study awards.
+Apply via Handshake.
+Openings typically posted in August before the start of the academic year.

 Contact: Margaret Bell, Schapiro House, 1st Floor, email@example.com, 667-208-6561

 Responsible for coordinating and researching the institute’s faculty, alumni, and student news for distribution on the Peabody Post, Facebook, Twitter, and other sources.
+Assist in concert and event promotion by attending social media meetings, researching marketing opportunities, and posting events online.
 Also responsible for coordinating news clippings – summarizing and posting online and on campus.
-Position requires the candidate to have strong verbal and written communication skills and be comfortable with various programs and platforms such as MS Word, Excel, Photoshop, SiteExecutive, and WordPress.
-Duties include assisting in concert and event promotion, filing, distributing publications throughout the campus and Mount Vernon community, and other clerical duties as required.
-Work-study students preferred.
+Position requires the candidate to have strong verbal and written communication skills, copywriting and proofreading skills, and be comfortable with various programs and platforms such as Facebook, WordPress, MS Word, Excel, Photoshop, InDesign, and other Adobe programs.
+Other clerical duties include filing and distributing publications throughout the campus.
+Master’s candidates and work-study students strongly preferred.

 Contact: Geoff Wright, 316C, firstname.lastname@example.org, 667-208-6576